robolyst/osquant/content/papers/intro-to-black-scholes-and-hedging/index.md

 \Gamma = \frac{\delta \Delta}{\delta S} = \frac{\delta^2 V}{\delta S^2}
 $$

+For a long options position gamma is positive.
+This is true for both calls and puts.

 Most options have opposite sign theta and gamma.
 So a long call has negative theta and positive gamma.

 When a trader is delta hedging a portfolio, they may also try and get their net gamma position to zero.
 This ensures that the hedge remains effective over a larger range of price movements.

+A positive gamma means you will benefit from price movements.
+A negative gamma means you will be hurt from price movements.

 ## Table of greeks

+this includes annual dividend yield: https://en.wikipedia.org/wiki/Greeks_(finance)#Formulae_for_European_option_Greeks

 |                      | Call                     | Put                          |
 | ---------------------|--------------------------|------------------------------|